 New MCAT Score Conversion Basics

-How the MCAT is scored is covered more in depth in the “How the New MCAT is Scored” post, but we will go over some basics in this post as well.
-The old MCAT had three sections of multiple choice and a writing section, with the score in each multiple choice section ranging from 1 to 15 for a total score of 3 to 45.
-The new MCAT has four sections, each ranging from 118 to 132 for a total score range from 472 to 528.
-The mean, or average, is centered on a score of 500.
-Officially, the AAMC says that direct comparisons between the old scores and new scores are “impossible.”
-The new test is meant to cover a broader range of material and better equip medical schools with ways of more completely assessing applicants.
+A rundown of the MCAT scoring system is covered in more depth in the “How the New MCAT is Scored” post, but here’s the quick version: The old MCAT had three sections of multiple choice and a writing section, with the score in each multiple choice section ranging from 1 to 15 for a total score of 3 to 45.
+The new MCAT has four sections, each ranging from 118 to 132 with a median of 124-125 per section.

-Can I convert the scores?
+Can I convert MCAT scores?

 Yes!
 We’ve put together a handy conversion table for you to use to go back and forth between new and old MCAT scores.